 No one could have imagined a referendum that would incite such intense political division.
 Nor could anyone have imagined a vote, the so-called ‘victory’ for democracy, that would plunge Britain into this bottomless pit of political antipathy.

 Yet in the last year alone, as the relationship between Britain and Europe voyages towards an irreversible impasse, the referendum has done exactly that.
-And, as the EU Withdrawal Bill kick starts an acrimonious cessation, you wouldn’t be misplaced wallowing in the sense of waste as decades of political cooperation are consigned to the dustbin of history.
+And, as the EU Withdrawal Bill kick starts an acrimonious cessation, you wouldn’t be blamed for wallowing in the overwhelming sense of waste as decades of political cooperation are consigned to the dustbin of history.

-For Eurosceptics, Brexit supposedly signals the regaining of control; independence from a Europe dominated by Germany.
-This is, of course, naivety at its finest; a subliminal serving of the ‘Little England’ rhetoric that sparked this destructive process.
+For Eurosceptics, Brexit supposedly signals the regaining of control; independence from a Europe dominated by Germany and the reassertion of British sovereignty.
+This is, of course, is naivety at its finest; a subliminal serving of the ‘Little England’ rhetoric that sparked this destructive process.

-It is hard to be anything but scathing when writing about matters such as this.
-For a student such as myself, Brexit risks impinging the futures of so many.
+It is difficult to be anything less than scathing when writing about the whole affair.
+Being a student, Brexit risks impinging the future of so many of whom have benefited from the European Project.
 Indeed, the referendum of 2016 has achieved nothing except to divide the nation, forcing our country’s populous into an unbreakable political and economic straitjacket.

 Whilst Britain becomes deadlocked in this labyrinthine ‘divorce process’, many people will question the purpose of such a destructive vote in the first place; a vote that, in reality, has sought nothing but the importation of toxic xenophobia and provincialism.